techscapades/arduino_pro_micro_macro_keyboard/README.md

 12. *Optional* 1x DIP-16 socket or 2x DIP-8 sockets

 # 3D CAD housing

+//insert CAD housing picture here

+The main components of the housing are the PCB cover and the housing base.
+//insert images of both here

-There are 2 versions of the housing, one version is when the SMD or THT resistors are soldered to the top of the housing, the other is when the SMD (only) resistors are soldered to the bottom of the PCB, snapshots of what both versions will look like are in the 'snapshots' folder.
+There are 2 versions of the PCB cover, one version is when the SMD or THT resistors are soldered to the top of the PCB, the other is when the SMD (only) resistors are soldered to the bottom of the PCB, snapshots of what both versions will look like are in the 'snapshots' folder.